wlblanchette/frontend-engineer-test/README.md

 1) All code submitted must be written in Javascript or Typescript
 2) You must use React as the app's component library.

-That being said, there is really no need to add any additional bells-and-whistles beyond what is asked for in the instructions.

 ## Instructions
 Please complete the following steps in order.

 1) Currently, the product table is receiving all of its data from a JSON file called `sample-data.json`.
    We would like to load this data from a mock API instead.
-Please execute the `npm run serve` command in your terminal and implement a mechanism for GETing and displaying data from this endpoint url: `http://localhost:8080/resources`.
+Please execute the `npm run serve` command in your terminal to start the mock server and then implement a mechanism to send a GET request to: `http://localhost:8080/resources`.
    1) Consider using the (currently empty) `src/api` module to implement this logic.